Milly Tanner: Cycling career

-Tanner became a British team champion after winning the team sprint Championship at the 2020 British National Track Championships with Blaine Ridge-Davis.
+Tanner became a British team champion after winning the National Team Sprint Championships at the 2020 British National Track Championships with Blaine Ridge-Davis.
 She had previously finished second in 2019.

 In 2021, Tanner won team sprint bronze at the UCI Track World Championships in Roubaix, France.

-At the 2023 British Cycling National Track Championships she won her second national title, after winning the team sprint again.
+At the 2023 British Cycling National Track Championships, she won her second national title, by winning the team sprint again.
 The following year in 2024, she won a third team sprint title, at the 2024 British Cycling National Track Championships.